jfordnull/3js-template/README.md

 (Inspired by Bruno Simon's 3JS template)

+# To run:

+Have Node.js installed and run:
+```
+npm i
+npm run dev
+```

 At its most basic, we have:
 - Scene
 - Objects
 - Camera
 - Renderer
----
-# To run:

-Have Node.js installed and run:
-```
-npm i
-```

 # App.js: